ytthuan/LeoSQLServerRServices/PredictiveMaintenance/R/Readme.md

 # Predictive Maintenance
 This is the R (Microsoft ML Server) code for Predictive Maintenance template using SQL Server ML Services.
+Predictive maintenance encompasses a variety of topics, including but not limited to: failure prediction, failure diagnosis (root cause analysis), failure detection, failure type classification, and recommendation of mitigation or maintenance actions after failure.
+This predictive maintenance template focuses on the techniques used to predict when an in-service machine will fail, so that maintenance can be planned in advance.
 The template solves the following problems:

 - Predict the Remaining Useful Life (RUL) of an asset, or Time to Failure (TTF).
 This is formulated as a **regression** problem.